powsybl/pypowsybl/docs/reference/flowdecomposition.rst

 .. module:: pypowsybl.flowdecomposition

-The flow decomposition module allows to decompose flows on cross-border relevant network element with contingency (XNEC) based on the ACER methodology.
+The flow decomposition module allows to decompose active flows on cross-border relevant network element with contingency (XNEC) based on the ACER methodology.
-This python interface is based on the java implementation in the powsybl ENTSO-E repository.
+This python interface is based on the java implementation in the `PowSyBl ENTSO-E repository <https://github.com/powsybl/powsybl-entsoe>`_.

+This simple version of flow decomposition will evolve with next versions of flow decomposition Java version.
+Here are the assumptions that we made:
+- no contingency management
+- XNEC = interconnexion branch
+- zone = country
+- country GSK
+- no HVDC management

 Run a flow decomposition
 ------------------------